 American Nurses Association

-In addition to pursuing jobs in environmental and occupational health, many alumni also choose to advance their education even further by taking additional graduate coursework, earning a medical degree or enrolling in law school.
+In addition to pursuing jobs in environmental and occupational health, public health professionals may choose to advance their education even further by taking additional graduate coursework, earning a medical degree or enrolling in law school.

 Global Environmental and Occupational Health